anand-shete/Casino-Wallet-System/README.md

 ## Testing

-Vitest has been used for testing critical components.
+Vitest has been used for testing.
 To pass all the tests, follow these steps:

 1. Navigate to the `/tests` directory:
    ```